 - Subphylum: Vertebrata

 A vertebrate is an animal with a backbone.

-This means that every animal with a backbone shares the same ancestor.
-Fish were the first animals to develop backbones, so in the family tree of every vertebrate (including humans) is a fish!
+Vertebrates have their own group because every animal with a backbone shares the same ancestor.
+Fish were the first animals to develop backbones, so in the family tree of every living vertebrate (including humans) is a fish!